matrix-org/matrix.org/content/blog/2025/04/2025-04-02-matrix-auth-service.md

 ### The account management interface

-You will be able to manage you account on a **dedicated interface at [account.matrix.org](https://account.matrix.org)** (accessible through your client or browser), where you can:
+You will be able to manage your account on a **dedicated interface at [account.matrix.org](https://account.matrix.org)** (accessible through your client or browser), where you can:

 * See and delete your devices.
 * Update your contact information, like your email address.